bigmeaningsmall/BMS-AudioManager/README.md

 ### Loading Audio from Resources

 Ensure that your audio files are placed in a `Resources` folder within your `Assets` directory.
-The `AudioEventManager` will load these audio files at runtime, organised by category.
+The `AudioManager` will make these audio files available in catagory pools at runtime.

-**Example directory structure**:
+**Directory structure**:

 ```
 Assets/